 1964 player cards for Payoff Pitch Baseball.
 This set includes L/R splits on the player cards.

-A card is included in this set for every player that appeared in a game during the 1964 season.
+A card is included in this set for every player that appeared in a game during the 1964 season with at least one plate appearance or one batter faced as a pitcher.

 After winning four straight American League Pennants, the New York Yankees turned to Yogi Berra to manage the club for the 1964 season.
 That decision looked suspect as the Yankees were in third place in American League four games behind second place Baltimore and four and a half games behind league leader Chicago.
 New York would catch fire in September winning 22 of 28 games and finished just 1 game ahead of the White Sox and 2 games ahead of the Orioles to win their record tying fifth straight AL pennant.
 Mickey Mantle, Elton Howard and Roger Maris paced the Bronx Bombers while Whitey Ford, Jim Bouton and Al Downing formed a formidable threesome at the top of the Yankees rotation.